artem-galas/data_structures_in_dart/README.md

   - Select Sort
   - Insert Sort
   - Object Sort - Object sort example using **insert sort** and **Lexicographical Comparisons**
+- Chap 04.
+Stacks and Queues
+  - Stack
+    - stack - simple stack with array of integer
+    - reverse - reversing a word eq: `artem` -> `metra`
+    - brackets - Delimiter Matching - a program that checks the delimiters in a line of text typed by the user eq: `a{b(c]d}e` -> `Error ] at 5`

 ## How to Run listing?